rgoshen/notes/computer_science/web_developer_fundamentals/developer-fundamentals.web-fundamentals.md

 ### Web Review

-In this subunit, we'll be reviewing the fundamentals of web development in order to give you a good base knowledge to build upon.
+In this subunit, we'll be reviewing the fundamentals of web development in order to give you good base knowledge to build upon.

 Every page on the internet uses HTML for its content, text, and images, CSS for visual styling, and JavaScript for interactive elements.
 Before we move further in this course it is important you know how to use these languages.
 They are present everywhere in our online life.
 Every type of aspiring programmer must understand how these languages work and interact.